mandober/debrief.math/math.GLOSSARY.md

 ## iff
 Bijection is a logic connective, usually read "if and only if" and used to mark two statements as logically equivalent, symbolically denoted as `p <-> q`.
 Two statements are logically equivalent if the former implies the latter and if the latter implies the former, `(p -> q ⋀ q -> p) -> (p <-> q)`

+## Incompleteness theorem
+Kurt Gödel showed that neither the system of "Principia Mathematica" (which he specifically investigated for that paper) nor any other *consistent system of primitive recursive arithmetic* is able to determine (within that system) its own consistency.
+Said systems cannot determine if every proposition that can be formulated in the system is decidable; it is undecidable whether the proposition or its negation is provable within the system.

 ## Independence
 In mathematical logic, independence is the unprovability of a sentence from other sentences.